CSCfi/rahti-training-exercises/A03/readme.md

 ![Overview](img/overview.png)

-* From the webinterface, open a terminal to the running application and run few commands:
+* From the web interface, open a terminal to the running application and run few commands:
     * `ps x`
     * `cat /etc/os-release`

 ![terminal](img/terminal.png)

 * Check the application logs, what information can you see?
-Can you see the log entry of the visit you made in the previuous exercise?
+Can you see the log entry of the visit you made in the previous exercise?